vijaysanjana/vijaysanjana/README.md

-b.s. computer science w/ security concentration, minors in management and music theory
+b.s. computer science w/ security concentration, minors in management and music

 interested in security, fintech, and ml/ai